Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture13.md

 # Lecture 13 `24/08/21`

 Forms are in an independent realm.
-Ideas, a metaphysical concept (?), are being related to epistemological concepts like forms.
+Ideas, a metaphysical concept (?), are being related to epistemological concepts like true knowledge.
 Check out Plato's cave of reality to better understand his "theory of ideas".

 Plato's ideology in a nutshell: